muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 This new thing in the far off distance was a static fuzzy feeling, like a low audible buzz that can also be seen or felt, and just slightly within the threshold of cognition.

-This feeling extends in all directions as if surrounding everything in all directions far off in the infinite distance.
+This feeling came from all directions and felt infinitely far away, like the inside surface of an infinitely large sphere.

 As the feeling became clearer and clearer, the voice from within the darkness called out once again.

 "QF3 and FF3, you're both clear to begin the experiment."

-Not a second later, several large disturbances were felt against the ambient background, 2 of them in fact; both round.
+Not a second later, several large disturbances were felt against the static fuzzy ambient background, 2 of them in fact; both round.

 There's no orientation to locate where these disruptions happened, the only thing for sure is the distance from the center, their relationship to each other, and their mass.